teamdsabatam-ops/tideline-expo-app/README.md

-# Tideline — Meet new people, create new stories
+# Tideline — Meet new people, Visit New Places, Create new stories

 Tideline is a mobile app that turns solo and small-group travel into a shared, spontaneous social experience.
 It's built around a real trip